mattblackdev/react-entity-component-system/README.md

 }
 ```

-When the `updater` is called, the `systems` will be called.
-This will trigger a re-render and any changes to the `entities` will be reflected immediately.
+When the `updater` is called, the `systems` are called.
+This triggers a re-render and any changes to the `entities` are reflected immediately.
 Combined with a loop like `requestAnimationFrame` or the provided `useGameLoop` hook, this can happen as much as 60 frames per second.

 Additionally, you can pass an object to the `updater` so your systems can have access to other things: